DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 Strahd greets the players with familiarity.
 He also addresses their companions as follows:

 * If Ireena is present, he bows lightly and greets her with a polite smile.
 "Lady Kolyana," he says.
 "A pleasure, as always."
 * If Muriel is present, he greets her with lazy, feigned surprise, asking the players to introduce him to their "new friend."
 His eyes then flicker to Muriel's hairline, and he suggests, quietly, that she appears familiar, before wondering aloud whether they have met before.
 (Muriel's eyes widen, and she swiftly denies it.
-Strahd knows, of course, that Muriel is the **wereraven** that eavesdropped on him at Tser Pool in [[Arc C - Into the Valley]].
+Strahd knows, of course, that Muriel is the **wereraven** that eavesdropped on him at Tser Pool in [[Act I - Into the Mists/Arc C - Into the Valley]].
 He allows her to live because he presumes she has already delivered her message, and because he has already accepted the need to sacrifice his *animated armor* in Arabelle's place.)

 Strahd then asks what business the players might have on the road to Yester Hill—especially at such a dark and forsaken time of night.
 “I find that it is always the final hours before dawn that I most enjoy," Strahd says, “but I confess I did not expect to find kindred spirits on such a lonely path this eve."